aaronfreeman/aws-tomcat-deploy/README.md

-	tomcatPath = '/opt/tomcat'		// The locaiton of the installation director of Tomcat on the server tomcatServiceName = 'tomcat'	// The name of ther tomcat service on the server
+	tomcatPath = '/opt/tomcat'		// The locaiton of the installation director of Tomcat on the server tomcatServiceName = 'tomcat'	// The name of ther tomcat service on the server tomcatLogFilePath = '/opt/tomcat/logs/catalina.out' // This is the path to the log file that will be watch when tomcat is stared tomcatStartedText = 'Server startup in ' // This is the text the task will look for in the tomcat log file to see if the service started

 	warPath = null					// The local path to the war file you are deploying appContext = 'ROOT'				// The context root you want the app to have on the server